kguralpdx/sql-challenge/README.md

 ![barchart.png](EmployeeSQL/barchart.PNG)

 Based on the results from that, it was concluded that the data was indeed fake as the highest paying jobs were staff positions and senior level positions were making less than their lower level counterparts.
-This was confirmed after searching for employee number 499942 and finding out that name is *April Foolsday*.
+This conclusion was reaffirmed after searching for employee number *499942* and finding out that this employee's name is *April Foolsday*.

 ## Notes

 The *barchart.png* and *histogram.png* files saved in the *EmployeeSQL* folder are images from the *Jupyter Notebook* **Bonus** section.

 Just used one query to get all the data needed in the **Bonus** section and then used dataframes and groupbys to get what was needed for each chart.
-Did it with 2 queries originally, which was much faster, but figured I'd work on my *pandas^, *Python*, and *Jupyter Notebook* skills by using just one query and then manipulating that.
+Did it with 2 queries originally, which was much faster, but figured I'd work on my *pandas*, *Python*, and *Jupyter Notebook* skills by using just one query and then manipulating that.